 As far as gifts are concerned, our trend is to have less of them under the tree each year.
 (My wife continues to buck this trend).
 Some gifts are homemade.
 My wife and I are trying to shift some of the “getting” energy to “giving” energy – not an easy transition to make for children, but easier as our kids get older.

-Now, 0ur daughters are both in college and scheduled to arrive home for the holidays over the next two days.
-During the holidays we’ll probably gather in the living room and loan some money to third world entrepreneurs through Kiva.
+Now, 0ur daughters are both twenty-somethings.
+Our older daughter, and her puppy, are temporarily living with us — a pandemic tradition for many families.
+Our younger daughter, in New York, will open presents with us via Zoom.
+Weird.
+At some point we’ll probably gather in the living room and loan some money to third world entrepreneurs through Kiva.
 On Christmas day we’ll make some charitable donations to worthy organizations, then we’ll put out extra bird seed and apples for the critters who live in the woods around our house.
 For our family meals, we have a rule — no digital devices at the table.
 No exceptions.

-For commercial reasons, the holiday season has become a month-long affair that’s supposed to give people lots of shopping days.
+For commercial interests, the holiday season has become a month-long affair that’s supposed to give people lots of shopping days.
 But a month is a big chunk of the year (one-twelfth, if my math is right).
-I don’t really want to spend a month shopping for stuff.
+I don’t really want to spend a month shopping for stuff . . . even online.
 I’d prefer to celebrate the holidays each and every day.
 The celebration is the experience.
 And when I reflect back on the joy of previous years, I don’t really remember the gifts.
 I remember the experience.

 But this year, for many of us, the experience will be different.
 Less personal contact and more video chats.
 We can lament our disappointments, or make the best of our circumstances.
 This is our first pandemic Christmas.
 Make a good story out of it that you can share with folks a few years from now.
 Do something creative this year.
 Something different.
 The experience doesn’t have to be the same to be worth remembering.